as understood by Mehedi A. Ali. Note: As of July 2021, The WordPress article is updated, but the PDF is an old, incomplete draft.

 They bluntly remind him that they have told him before to not protect strangers, (demanding he should turn them over to him) to which he replies:

 He was not offering a swap.
+He is not breaking the flow of the conversation by shifting to a different party, his daughters, but rather he maintains that the daughters are actually the unseen guests.
+He is warning them that they are violating their own custom by encroaching upon a purer party that cannot be raped like foreigners, who are impure (speaking in their perspective).
 It is similar to how “travelers” and “males” were one and the same.
 There is a separation of time between the mob being struck in the eyes that night, and then the final shriek at dawn (Qur’an 54:38), which would buy him enough time to safely collect his daughters from their homes.

 Purer for you: Appealing through their own reasoning